drseg/swift-fsm/README.md

 #### Error Handling

 In order to preserve performance, `fsm.handleEvent(event:predicates:)` performs no error handling.
 Therefore, passing in `Predicate` instances that do not appear anywhere in the transition table will not error.
 Nonetheless, the FSM will be unable to perform any transitions, as it will not contain any statements that match the given, unexpected `Predicate` instance.
+It is the caller’s responsibility to ensure that the predicates passed to `handleEvent` and the predicates used in the transition table are of the same type and number.

+`try fsm.buildTable { }` does perform error handling to make sure the table is syntactically and semantically valid.
+In particular, it ensures that all `matching` statements are valid, and that there are no duplicate transitions and no logical clashes between transitions.

 [1]:	https://github.com/unclebob/CC_SMC
 [2]:	#expanded-syntax "Expanded Syntax"